Tonyzky/chEErs/README.md

-# chEErs
+# Sharing repository 'chEErs'

-A repository of Group Cheers
+This is the repository of Group Cheers.
+Here we share books, papers, etc.
+Please note that while commiting, please add your information and time in order to distinguish.